 In the 2019, 234,000 working days were lost from 35 official labor disputes.
 The Trades Union Congress (TUC), the British nation-wide labor federation, encourages union-management cooperation.

 On April 1, 2021, the UK raised the minimum wage to £8.91 ($12.33) an hour for workers ages 25 and over.
 The increased wage impacts about 2 million workers across Britain.

 The 2006 Employment Equality (Age) Regulations make it unlawful to discriminate against workers, employees, job seekers, and trainees because of age, whether young or old.
 The regulations cover recruitment, terms and conditions, promotions, transfers, dismissals, and training.
 They do not cover the provision of goods and services.
 The regulations also removed the upper age limits on unfair dismissal and redundancy.
 It sets a national default retirement age of 65, making compulsory retirement below that age unlawful unless objectively justified.
 Employees have the right to request to work beyond retirement age and the employer has a duty to consider such requests.

 12. U.S. International Development Finance Corporation (DFC) and Other Investment Insurance Programs

-DFC does not operate in the UK.
-Export-Import Bank (Ex-Im Bank) financing is available to support major investment projects in the UK.
+The DFC does not prioritize investments in highly developed economies such as the UK.
+However, Export-Import Bank of the United States (Ex-Im Bank) financing is available to support major investment projects in the UK.
 A Memorandum of Understanding (MOU) signed by Ex-Im Bank and its UK equivalent, the Export Credits Guarantee Department (ECGD), enables bilateral U.S.-UK consortia intending to invest in third countries to seek investment funding support from the country of the larger partner.
 This removes the need for each of the two parties to seek financing from their respective credit guarantee organizations.

 13. Foreign Direct Investment and Foreign Portfolio Investment Statistics